AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/creating-a-poll/create-a-poll.md

 ---
 # Create a Poll {#create-a-poll}

 Engage people with a poll they can vote in and share with their friends on social networks.
 You can add it to places like your landing pages, your website, and Facebook.

->[!AVAILABILITY]
->
->Not all customers have purchased this functionality.
-Contact your sales rep for details.

 >[!PREREQUISITES]
 >